doitintl/cre-playbooks/databases/sqlserver/README.md

-# SQL Server Runbooks
+# SQL Server Playbooks
-This folder will contain an index of the content related to sqlserver General RDBMS content related to a specific database should be placed under general/ Cloud vendor specific content should be placed under <vendor>/
+This folder will contain an index of the content related to SQL Server.
+General RDBMS content related to a specific database should be placed under general/ Cloud vendor specific content should be placed under {vendor}/

 * ### General
   * #### Common Problems